openculinary/blog/content/posts/introduction-to-ingredient-parsing.md

 We're able to crawl recipes from any website supported by the [recipe-scrapers](https://github.com/hhursev/recipe-scrapers) Python library, and the results of each crawl include -- among other details -- a list of the ingredients required and a list of the preparation directions.
 Both of these lists are represented as lines of text, as written by the original recipe author.

 For each ingredient there are two key pieces of information we'd like to gather: the _name_ of each ingredient and the associated _quantity_ of it that is required.
+Given these, we can offer search-by-ingredient functionality -- "show me recipes containing tomatoes" -- and also build shopping lists that indicate what quantity of ingredients are required for a set of planned meals.

-Let's take two examples.
+Let's use some real-world ingredient descriptions as examples.
 One recipe could include an ingredient with the description "2 cups of cold water", while a second recipe may list "30ml water".

 Within RecipeRadar's [data model](https://en.wikipedia.org/wiki/Data_model), we refer to the contents of an ingredient as the 'product' (`water` in both of these examples), and the amount required as the 'quantity' (`2 cups` and `30ml` respectively).